Menthol

 Menthol Regulations

-Not banning ALL menthol flavored tobacco products has led to increased use amongst high school youths, which studies reveal, prefer e-cigarettes and vapes over traditional cigarettes.
+Not banning ALL menthol-flavored tobacco products has led to increased use among high school youths, who, studies reveal, prefer e-cigarettes and vapes over traditional cigarettes.

 Reports show that after the flavor ban was activated, menthol e-cigarettes sales increased by almost $60 million.